-What Can a Handyman Do in Blue Earth, Minnesota?
+What Can a Handyman Do Without a License in Blue Earth, Minnesota?

 In Blue Earth (Faribault County), most “handyman” work that is limited to minor repair/maintenance and does not involve regulated trades (electrical, plumbing, HVAC/gas) can be done without a state contractor license; however, Minnesota requires a state Residential Building Contractor license (or Residential Remodeler license) for residential contracting unless you qualify for a specific exemption.
 Minnesota also requires “residential building contractors/remodelers” to hold state licensure through DLI, and many projects still require local building permits even when a person believes they are exempt from licensure.